When presented with a problem I like to find a simple, inexpensive, effective and often novel or innovative solution.

 - Where there are high barriers along the edge of the lawn, such as hedges, walls, and fences, then the boundary wire should be laid far enough from them to give the lawnmower some clearance to avoid the risk of bumping into them and getting stuck when following the boundary wire.
 Therefore, you still need to periodically tidy these edges with a strimmer, which is a lot easier than mowing the whole lawn.

 - The lawnmower needs to be kept away from small obstacles of just a few inches high, such as raised lawn edging, to avoid its cutting blades hitting them; although if the path or patio is level with the lawn, then there is no problem.

 - The lawn should be reasonably flat and level so that the lawnmower isn’t going to slip down steep slopes or get stuck in holes.

-However, the biggest problem for me is that we have Spring bulbs planted under the miniature fruits trees in our mini-orchard at the bottom end of the lawn, and I don’t want the robotic lawnmower trampling all over the bulbs and cutting off their leaves and flowers during the spring and early summer.
+However, the biggest problem for me is that we have spring bulbs planted under the miniature fruits trees in our mini-orchard at the bottom end of the lawn, and I don’t want the robotic lawnmower trampling all over the bulbs and cutting off their leaves and flowers during the spring and early summer.

-Therefore, my desire to multi-zone the lawn, which isn’t an option if you wire the boundary wire to the charging station in accordance with the manufactures instructions.
+Therefore, my desire is to multi-zone the lawn, which isn’t an option if you wire the boundary wire to the charging station in accordance with the manufactures instructions.